-Elegant, moist and delicate, these honey ginger madeleines make the perfect treat to enjoy with a good cup of coffee.
+Elegant, moist and delicate, these madeleines Cakes with honey ginger make the perfect treat to enjoy with a good cup of coffee.
 They are easy to make and taste just like from a Parisian bakery.

 Preparation: 20 minutes